- Career Pathways

 Your Path to a Brighter Future

-Arkansas Career Pathways is a grant-funded program that allows UACCM to offer qualifying individuals free career training and assistance in earning a two-year technical degree.
+Arkansas Career Pathways is a grant-funded program that allows UACCM to offer qualifying individuals free career training and assistance in earning a technical degree.
 Career Pathways may be able to help you overcome the barriers that have kept you from getting the training and education you need to succeed in today's world.

 - Book Loan Assistance

 Arkansas Career Pathways Funded Services may be available if enrolled in the following and you are determined eligible: